gatling/frontline-doc/content/reference/current/installation/manual/index.md

 If possible, we advise you go with the latest stable Cassandra 3.11 version.

 {{< alert warning >}}
-We do not support Cassandra 4 yet.
+- We do not support Cassandra 4 yet.
+- We do not support AWS Keyspaces as an alternative of Cassandra.
 {{< /alert >}}

 ### Deployment